benjeh32/privacy-choices/README.md

 A friend of mine is involved with the [Nightline Association](https://www.nightline.ac.uk), a charity that supports student listening services open at night and run by students for students at nearly 40 educational institutes across the UK and Ireland.
 When attempting to identify a solution to handle their use of web storage across their websites and applications it became clear that there wasn't anything that quite fit their needs.

-Not many of the many free or open-source plugins available online really felt like the right fit as they were either missing certain desired functionality or required an excessive amount of manual customisation to get the look and feel that was wanted.
+Few of the many free or open-source plugins available online really felt like the right fit as they were either missing certain desired functionality or required a significant amount of manual customisation to get the look and feel that was desired.

 Conversely, a number of the available paid-for solutions seemed like exactly what was wanted but for a charity it just wasn't feasible to pay a yearly subscription to get access to the one or two 'pro-edition' features that they needed.

 As a result, I decided to put together Privacy Choices.
-It is my attempt at a privacy management library that, while it might have all of the bells and whistles of the subscription-based solutions, has a clean look and feel, has an intuitive settings panel, is highly customisable, and is free to use.
+It is my attempt at a privacy management library that, while it might not have all of the bells and whistles of the subscription-based solutions, has a clean look and feel, an intuitive settings panel, is highly customisable, and is free to use.

+### Live demo

+There are a number of live demo examples with various configurations [here](http://code.benthomas.me/privacy-choices).

+### Latest release

+Head over to the [releases page](https://github.com/benjeh32/privacy-choices/releases) to get the latest version, compiled and ready to use.

 <img style="text-align=center" src="https://github.com/benjeh32/privacy-choices/raw/master/examples/images/readme-settings.png" alt="Privacy Choices choices menu" width="400"/>

-### Features
+## Features

-#### What it has
+### What it has

 - A notification banner prompting users to make their choices

 - Equal-weighted options for accepting and denying full use of storage

-- Privacy settings always available to the user through an on-screen toggle
+- Privacy settings always available to the user through an on-screen toggle:

 <img style="text-align=center" src="https://github.com/benjeh32/privacy-choices/raw/master/examples/images/readme-toggle.png" alt="Privacy Choices choices toggle" />